 Dr. Michael Lofton, founder of South Carolina’s Spring Hill High School, gave us this example of how a magnet school works: “As a class works through a math unit, a teacher at [a magnet school]l will embed a project-based learning activity that relates to that class of students’ interests.
 That helps to hook the students into the math component.
 We find that by doing this, the kids study it deeper.
 No matter where they go to school, they’re going to take Algebra 2 before they graduate.
 Our program just has more project-based learning experiences that the kids get while they’re learning their curriculum.
 They really tend to delve a little bit deeper into study if they enjoy it more and it’s something that they want to relate to.”

-South Carolina has several magnet schools scattered throughout the state, and these might be a good option if your child learns best by focusing in on a subject they are passionate about.
+South Carolina has more than thirty magnet choices throughout the state, and these might be a good option if your child learns best by focusing in on a subject they are passionate about.
 For instance, districts with magnet choices include Fairfield County School District, Florence County School District Three, Lexington-Richland School District Five, Richland County School District One, and Richland School District Two.

 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
-South Carolina offers several free, full-time online learning options for students, like South Carolina Virtual Charter School, and South Carolina Connections Academy. and Cyber Academy of South Carolina.
+South Carolina offers several free, full-time online learning options for students, like South Carolina Virtual Charter School, South Carolina Connections Academy. and Cyber Academy of South Carolina.
 In addition, public, private, and homeschooled students in grades 7-12 in South Carolina can enroll in tuition-free online classes through Virtual SC.
 VirtualSC recommends taking a maximum of four classes at a time, and does not award diplomas.

 For additional information about school choice in South Carolina, visit these resources:

-South Carolina celebrated National School Choice Week 2020 with a record-breaking 1,049 events and activities across the state.
+South Carolina celebrated National School Choice Week 2021 with 720 virtual events and activities across the state.
 Click the button below to learn more about school choice in South Carolina.